-Allingham is a coastal settlement on the Herbert River flood plains, 20km east of Ingham, in the Hinchinbrook Shire.
+Allingham is a coastal settlement on the Herbert River flood plains, 20 km east of Ingham, in the Hinchinbrook Shire.
 The township was originally known as 'Forrest Beach', after George Brownrigg Forrest, manager of the Victoria Mill sugar mill (1896-1913), located outside Ingham.
 While this name still has considerable local currency, the title 'Allingham' came into use in later years in commemoration of the Allingham family, European pastoral pioneers of the district.

 Ludwig Leichhardt's expedition skirted to the west of the area in the mid-1840s, and George Dalrymple's expedition passed through the Ingham area in 1864.
-Shortly afterward, Christopher Allingham was among the first permanent settlers, and in 1876 he took up 'Muralambeen', a pastoral run of more than 1300 acres.
-A homestead, between Ingham and today's Allingham settlement, was erected on the run in the early 1880s to fulfil Lands Department conditions of selection.
+Shortly afterward, Christopher Allingham was among the permanent settlers, and in 1876 he took up 'Muralambeen', a pastoral run of more than 1300 acres.
+A homestead, between Ingham and today's Allingham settlement, was constructed on the run in the early 1880s to fulfil Lands Department conditions of selection.
 Expanded over the years, Muralambeen homestead remains in the family, and appears on the Queensland heritage register.
 The pastoral economy was supported by cane growing.

 Community agitation and the local progress association led to the establishment of Forrest Beach State School in 1980.